-In connection with the separation, we are creating our own financial, administrative, corporate governance, and public company compliance and other support systems, including for the services Alkermes had historically provided to us, or we expect to contract with third parties to replace Alkermes systems that we are not establishing internally.
+In connection with the separation, Separation, we are creating our own financial, administrative, corporate governance, and public company compliance and other support systems, including for the services Alkermes the Former Parent had historically provided to us, or we expect to contract with third parties to replace Alkermes the Former Parent's systems that we are not establishing internally.
 We expect this process to be complex, time consuming and costly.
 In addition, we are also establishing or expanding our own tax, treasury, internal audit, investor relations, corporate governance, and publicly listed company compliance and other corporate functions.
-These corporate functions fall beyond the scope of the operational service domains formerly provided by Alkermes and will require us to develop new standalone corporate functions.
-We may need to make significant investments to replicate, or will need to outsource from other providers, these corporate functions to replace these additional corporate services that Alkermes historically provided to us prior to the separation.
-Alkermes may continue to provide support for certain of our business functions, including financial, corporate, administrative and other support systems, after the separation for a limited period of time, pursuant to the transition services agreements and certain other agreements we entered into with Alkermes.
-Any failure or significant downtime in our own financial, administrative or other support systems or in the Alkermes financial, administrative or other support systems during the transitional period in which Alkermes provides us with support could negatively impact our results of operations or prevent us from paying our suppliers and employees, executing business combinations and non-U.S. currency transactions, if required, or performing administrative or other services on a timely basis, which could negatively affect our results of operations.
+These corporate functions fall beyond the scope of the operational service domains formerly provided by Alkermes the Former Parent and will require us to develop new standalone corporate functions.
+We may need to make significant investments to replicate, or will need to outsource from other providers, these corporate functions to replace these additional corporate services that Alkermes the Former Parent historically provided to us prior to the separation.
+Alkermes Separation.
+The Former Parent may continue to provide support for certain of our business functions, including financial, corporate, administrative and other support systems, after the separation Separation for a limited period of time, pursuant to the transition services agreements and certain other agreements we entered into with Alkermes. the Former Parent.
+Any failure or significant downtime in our own financial, administrative or other support systems or in the Alkermes Former Parent's financial, administrative or other support systems during the transitional period in which Alkermes the Former Parent provides us with support could negatively impact our results of operations or prevent us from paying our suppliers and employees, executing business combinations and non-U.S. currency transactions, if required, or performing administrative or other services on a timely basis, which could negatively affect our results of operations.

-Further, as a standalone public company, we will incur significant legal, accounting and other expenses that we did not independently incur as part of Alkermes.
+Further, as a standalone public company, we will incur significant legal, accounting and other expenses that we did not independently incur as part of Alkermes. the Former Parent.
 The provisions of the Sarbanes-Oxley Act, as well as rules subsequently adopted by the SEC and Nasdaq, have imposed various requirements on public companies.
 For example, the Sarbanes-Oxley Act requires, among other things, that we maintain and periodically evaluate our internal control over financial reporting and disclosure controls and procedures.
 In particular, we and our management will have to perform system and process evaluation and testing of our and their internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act.

-Although Alkermes has historically tested, and currently tests, its internal control over financial reporting on a regular basis, we have not previously done so as a standalone entity.
+Although Alkermes the Former Parent has historically tested and currently tests, its internal control over financial reporting on a regular basis, we have not previously done so as a standalone entity.
 Doing so for ourselves will require our management and other personnel to devote a substantial amount of time to establish these controls in order to comply with these requirements and will also increase our legal and financial compliance costs.
 In particular, compliance with Section 404 of the Sarbanes-Oxley Act will require a substantial accounting expense and significant management efforts.
 We cannot be certain at this time that all of our controls will be considered effective and our internal control over financial reporting may not satisfy the regulatory requirements when they become applicable to us.

-Alkermes may fail to perform under various transaction agreements that were executed as part of the separation or we may fail to have necessary systems and services in place when certain of the transaction agreements expire.
+Alkermes The Former Parent may fail to perform under various transaction agreements that were executed as part of the separation Separation or we may fail to have necessary systems and services in place when certain of the transaction agreements expire.